The gateway is deployed in the Azure Cloud environment to monitor and manage your resources.

 - Select the Use a shared access signature (SAS) URI option and click Next.

-- From the Attach with SAS URI screen, enter the Gateway blob container link (provided by OpsRamp support) and click Next.
+- On the Attach with SAS URI screen, copy the Azure Blob Container URI link you copied in the (provided by support) and click Next.

-- Copy the OpsRamp gateway VHD file from the OpsRamp blob container to the Azure account blob container that you created.
+- Copy the gateway VHD file from the blob container to the Azure account blob container that you created.

 Azure allows you to define VM images or use pre-defined images.
 These images can be used to create one or more VM instances that look alike.